For all you motorcycle riders out there – there are new laws in Illinois that may apply to you!

 If you think it’s cool to pop a wheelie while speeding, it could cost you.
 Public Act 97-743 makes it illegal to operate a motorcycle “on one wheel while speeding.”
 The minimum fine for a first offense is $1,000, a second offense is a minimum $2,500 fine, and a third or subsequent offense is a class 4 felony with a minimum fine of $5,000.
 (PA 97‐743.)
 That is a very expensive trick to pull on your bike.

 The same law also bans handlebars higher than the height of the operator’s head, and requires that operators keep at least one hand on the handlebars at all times while the motorcycle is in motion.

 Lastly, for all you sports fans, Illinois now offers professional sports team license plates for motorcycles (Bears, White Sox, Cubs, Blackhawks, and Bulls).
 (PA 97‐914.)
 (Go Sox!)

 Keep it safe out there.

-If you have been injured by the negligent or reckless conduct of another driver or a defective condition in the road, the attorneys at DeBlasio & Donnell LLC can advise you of your rights.
-For a free injury consultation, contact us Toll Free at (877) 646-9245 or via our website at http://dd-lawfirm.com/contact.php.
-We are here to help.
+If you have been injured by the negligent or reckless conduct of another driver or a defective condition in the road, the attorneys at DeBlasio & Gower LLC can advise you of your rights.
+For a free injury consultation, contact us at (630) 560-1123 or visit our website at https://www.dgllc.net We are here to help.